Statistical inference in two-stage observation models including algorithmic randomness: Analysis of Tradeoffs in Cost and Efficiency

-For simplicity, we consider the lengths of symmetric two-sided $1-\alpha$, $\alpha\in(0,1)$, confidence intervals for a scalar parameter $\theta_n\in \R$ under the converging scale setting from Section \ref{cs}.
+{\bf Length of confidence intervals.} For simplicity, we consider the lengths of symmetric two-sided $1-\alpha$, $\alpha\in(0,1)$, confidence intervals for a scalar parameter $\theta_n\in \R$ under the converging scale setting from Section \ref{cs}.
 Recall the quantiles $c'$ of the error distribution $J'$, defined above Corollary \ref{ThconfintS}, and the scaling factors $(\tau_k)_{k\ge 1}$.
-Then the length of confidence intervals obtained by the \emph{asymptotically pivotal method} from Proposition \ref{Thpar} can be asymptotically approximated to first order by $\tau_m^{-1}\left[c'(1-\alpha/2) -c'(\alpha/2)\right]$.
-For all methods, we report the approximate \emph{relative length} of their CIs with respect to that of the asymptotically pivotal method in the last column of Table \ref{tab-cost}.
+Then the length of confidence intervals obtained by the \emph{asymptotically pivotal method} (Proposition \ref{Thpar}) can be approximated to first order by $\tau_m^{-1}\left[c'(1-\alpha/2) -c'(\alpha/2)\right]$.
+We report the approximate \emph{relative length} of other methods' CIs with respect to that of the asymptotically pivotal method in Table \ref{tab-re}.